RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Practical Full System Scheduling

-However, compared with the standard self-suspension model in Section~\ref{sec:suspension}, memory-copy over a bus has the following differences.
-(1) Because memory copy is non-preemptive, a memory-copy segment of a high-priority task can be blocked by at most one memory-copy segment of any lower-priority task if this lower-priority segment has already occupied the bus.
-(2) The length of suspension between two consecutive memory-copies depends on the response time of the corresponding CPU or GPU segment.
-(3) The response times of CPU segments are related to the response times of memory-copy segments, which will be analyzed in Section~\ref{sec:CR}.
+From the perspective of executing memory copies over the bus, memory copy segments are \enquote{execution segments}; the time intervals where task $\tau_i$ spends on waiting for CPU and GPU to complete the corresponding computation are \enquote{suspension segments}.
+However, compared with the standard self-suspension model, memory copy over a bus has the following differences.
+(1) Because memory copy is non-preemptive, a memory copy segment of a high-priority task can be blocked by at most one memory copy segment of any lower-priority task if this lower-priority segment has already occupied the bus.
+(2) The length of suspension between two consecutive memory copies depends on the response time of the corresponding CPU or GPU segment.
+(3) The response times of CPU segments are related to the response times of memory copy segments, which will be analyzed in Section~\ref{sec:CR}.
 (4) Moreover, the lower bounds on the end-to-end response times of a task are related to the response times of all types of segments, which requires a holistic fixed-point calculation to be presented in Section~\ref{sec:algo}.
+Please note that above differences are not unique in the CPU-GPU system, they widely present in state-of-the-art heterogeneous systems.

-We now define the following memory-copy workload function $\MW_{i}^{h}(t)$, which is similar to the workload function defined for standard self-suspension tasks in Lemma~\ref{lem:W}. \begin{lemma} $\MW_{i}^{h}(t)$ bounds the maximum amount of memory-copy that task $\tau_i$ can perform during an interval with a duration $t$ and a starting memory-copy segment $\ML_{i}^{h}$, where:
+We define the following memory copy workload function $\MW_{i}^{h}(t)$, which is similar to the workload function defined for standard self-suspension tasks in Section \ref{sec:suspension}. \begin{lemma} $\MW_{i}^{h}(t)$ bounds the maximum amount of memory copy that task $\tau_i$ can perform during an interval with a duration $t$ and a starting memory copy segment $\ML_{i}^{h}$, where:

 where $l$ is the maximum integer satisfying the following condition: